 - In your social media posts when you share a clip from one of your performances.

-By adding your site to places where content is limited, you give your viewers a chance to watch more of your acting without working too hard.
+By adding your website link in these places, you give your viewers a chance to watch more of your acting without working too hard.
 You’re not directly asking folks to “check out your website,” you’re merely laying out the breadcrumbs they can follow if they’re interested.
 People like to stalk you under the radar!
 HA!

 WHERE ELSE CAN YOU WORMHOLE?

-It’s not just about linking to your website, especially if you’re in a place to need one just yet.
+It’s not just about linking to your website, especially if you’re not yet in a place to need one.
 But you can find other places to link together.
 Try these…

 - Add your demo reels to your IMDB profile.